Model locks in Bengals vs. Packers picks for Week 6

-Bengals vs. Packers: Where to watch NFL Week 6, betting odds, promos, score prediction for Flacco vs. Love
+Packers vs. Bengals: Where to watch NFL Week 6, betting odds, promos, score prediction for Flacco vs. Love

-How to bet Packers vs. Bengals in the NFL Week 6 matchup on Paramount+
+How to bet Green Bay Packers vs. Cincinnati Bengals in the NFL Week 6 matchup on Paramount+

 The Green Bay Packers (2-2-1) will host the Cincinnati Bengals (2-3) in an intriguing NFL Week 6 matchup on Paramount+.
 Cincinnati, which has lost three straight games, made headlines this week when it acquired quarterback Joe Flacco from the Cleveland Browns and named him Sunday's starter over Jake Browning.
 Meanwhile, Jordan Love and the Packers emerge from their Week 5 bye, which was preceded by a 40-40 overtime tie with the Dallas Cowboys.

 Kickoff from Lambeau Field is set for 4:25 p.m.
 ET on CBS and Paramount+.
-Green Bay is a 14-point favorite in the latest Bengals vs. Packers odds from SportsLine consensus, while the over/under for total points scored is 44.5.
-The Packers are -1163 money line favorites (risk $1,163 to win $100), while the Bengals are +713 underdogs.
+Green Bay is a 14.5-point favorite in the latest Bengals vs. Packers odds from SportsLine consensus, while the over/under for total points scored is 44.5.
+The Packers are -1176 money line favorites (risk $1,176 to win $100), while the Bengals are +726 underdogs.
 Before making any Packers vs. Bengals picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Bengals vs. Packers at DraftKings Sportsbook, where new users get $200 in bonus bets if your initial $5 bet wins: